Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 What is the difference between a Kafka consumer group and a consumer instance?

 A consumer group is a logical unit identified by a group ID.
 Kafka guarantees each partition is assigned to exactly one consumer instance within a group at a time.
-Multiple groups can all consume the same topic independently (fan-out pattern).
+Multiple groups can all consume the same topic independently (fan-out).
 Within a group, parallelism is limited by partition count — adding more consumer instances than partitions does nothing.

 What is a Kafka dead-letter topic and when should I use one?